wppbav/developer.wppbav.com/docs/developer-tools/python/basic-usage.md

 The functions shown in the "Basic usage" section are meant for easy use in Jupyter notebooks, experimentation, one-off scripts, etc.

-For more advanced uses and significant performance benefits, see [Advanced Usage](advanced-usage) next.
+For more advanced uses and performance benefits, see [Advanced Usage](advanced-usage) next.
 :::